-1. Background of the Commercial Paper Market
+2. Background of Commercial Paper Market

-As explained in Adrian, Kimbrough, and Marchioni (2011), the commercial paper (CP) market is used by banks, nonbank financial institutions, and nonfinancial corporations.
+As explained in Adrian et al (2011), the commercial paper (CP) market is used by banks, nonbank financial institutions, and nonfinancial corporations.
 In addition, some municipalities also issue commercial paper.
 Although commercial paper is a short-term instrument, it is typically issued as part of an ongoing program.
-It is often used to finance cash needs that change throughout the year, for example, to fund a large equipment purchase or to smooth lumpy payments from customers.
-Since CP is traditionally unsecured and not backed by collateral, typically only high-credit-quality firms are able to fund through this market.
-Investors in the CP market include prime money funds and other buyers who seek assets with short maturities.
+It is often used to finance cash needs that change throughout the year, for example, funding a large equipment purchase or to smooth lumpy payments from customers.
+Since CP is traditionally unsecured and not backed by collateral, typically only high credit quality firms are able to fund through this market.2 Investors in the CP market include prime money funds and other buyers who seek assets with short maturities.

-1.1 Recent Evolution of the Commercial Paper Market
+A. Recent Evolution of Commercial Paper Market

-Chart 1 reviews the historical patterns of commercial paper outstanding across different types of commercial paper issuers.
+Figure 1 reviews the historical patterns of commercial paper outstanding across different types of commercial paper issuers.
 The commercial paper market peaked in the middle of 2007 with outstanding paper of \$2.1 trillion.
-Subsequently, the market has declined substantially, with approximately \$1.1 trillion outstanding in the first quarter of 2020.
-The biggest change since the financial crisis is the sharp fall in the issuance of asset-backed commercial paper (ABCP), which no longer makes up a large share of the market.
+The market has subsequently declined substantially, with approximately \$1.1 trillion of outstanding in Q1 2020.
+The biggest change since the financial crisis is the sharp fall in issuance of asset-backed commercial paper (ABCP), which no longer makes up a large share of the market.
 Since most ABCP was arranged to provide funding to financial institutions, this means that the share of bank and other financial issuers is much smaller than it was in 2007.
-In contrast, foreign issuers, in particular, foreign financial institutions, have become an increasingly larger share of the market.
-Issuance by domestic nonfinancial companies has continued to expand but remains somewhat below the peak of the early 2000s.
+In contrast, foreign issuers and, in particular, foreign financial institutions have become an increasingly larger share of the market.
+Issuance by domestic nonfinancial companies has continued to expand but remains somewhat below the early 2000s peak.